Purposes and Aims of the Institute

 - The attendance at educational, personal development and study coursesand conferences for those involved in research into and management of cancer and related medical conditions, including travel, accommodation and food expenses.

-To provide Financial Assistance for the establishment, development and operation of the St George’s Cancer Care Centre.
+To provide Financial Assistance for the establishment, development and operation of the St George’s Cancer Care - The Glasson Centre.